 What is FOIR - L&T Finance

 The FOIR full form in finance is Fixed Obligations to Income Ratio.
-It shows the portion of your monthly income that goes towards repaying your existing debts such as EMIs, credit card bills, and rent.
-Lenders use FOIR to check your repayment capacity before approving a Personal Loan.
+It represents the percentage of your gross monthly income that is allocated toward fixed, recurring payments like existing EMIs, rent, and minimum credit card dues.

 Importance of FOIR Calculation in Personal Loan